 Yes.
 As a starving college student, you might think that you don't have that much stuff.
 In reality, once you take a look around your apartment or dorm, you'll probably realize that you have thousands of dollars of personal belongings.
-Can you afford to replace your Mac or HP computer, iPod, stereo system, TV, bicycle, furniture, and all the stuff you love if a fire or theft occurs?
+Can you afford to replace your computer, stereo system, TV, bicycle, furniture, and all the stuff you love if a fire or theft occurs?

 If the answer is no, then you definitely need a renters insurance policy.
 For just a few dollars a month, you can secure reliable coverage.